getpelican/pelican/docs/index.rst

 Why the name "Pelican"?
 ========================

-Heh, you didn't notice?
-"Pelican" is an anagram for « Calepin » ;)
+"Pelican" is an anagram for *calepin*, which means "notebook" in French. ;)

 Source code
 ===========

-You can access the source code at: http://github.com/getpelican/pelican/
+You can access the source code at: https://github.com/getpelican/pelican

 Feedback / Contact us
 =====================

-If you want to see new features in Pelican, don't hesitate to chime in, clone the repository, etc. That's open source, dude!
+If you want to see new features in Pelican, don't hesitate to offer suggestions, clone the repository, etc. There are many ways to :doc:`contribute<contribute>`.
+That's open source, dude!

 Send a message to "alexis at notmyidea dot org" with any requests/feedback!
 You can also join the team at